NTIA/propagation-library-wiki/README.md

 [gh-actions-link]: https://ntia.github.io/propagation-library-wiki

-This repository hosts wiki pages for the suite of softwares comprising the NTIA/ITS Propagation Library.
+This repository hosts wiki pages for the suite of softwares comprising the ITS Propagation Library.
 The wiki is generated with [Quarto](https://quarto.org/) and hosted using [GitHub Pages](https://pages.github.com/).
 The live version of the wiki is available [ntia.github.io/propagation-library-wiki](https://ntia.github.io/propagation-library-wiki)